Back to Articles

 Te and TE are limits developed by the United States Department of Defense and are relevant when defining complex transient pulses.
 Compared to classical pulses, complex shock pulses represent real-world conditions more accurately.
 These complex pulses can be re-created from the original environment using the shock response spectrum (SRS).

-An extensive number of different synthetic waveforms can be used to build the same SRS.
+Many different synthetic waveforms can be used to build the same SRS.
 Te and TE limit the type of waveforms that can be used and help to determine how the waveforms are constructed.

 Current Definitions of Te and TE